 If fleas and ticks were a problem for you last year, get a jump on them now!
 Apply insect killing granules or insect sprays to your yard in early May.
+Russell Feed carries Adams Plus and Capstar products in granules and spray.
 We also have Frontline and Capstar topical and oral treatments for your pets after you treat your lawn.
 For our organic treatments, apply beneficial nematodes or diatomaceous earth (DE, for short) over the lawn area.
 Beneficial nematodes have been known to kill some 200 kinds of insects in the soil.
 You actually apply the DE directly on your pets (or diatomaceous earth) to repel pests from biting your pets.
-Russell Feed & Supply carries food grade (meaning it’s safe to feed to your pets and livestock) diatomaceous earth in a variety of quantities.
+Russell Feed & Supply carries food grade (meaning its safe to feed to your pets and livestock) diatomaceous earth in a variety of quantities.
 This amendment made from crushed oyster shells does the trick in killing fleas and ticks by shearing them as they move across treated soil and lawns.
 Therefore, it is a “slow and steady” treatment and should be applied during dryer periods and reapplied often especially after rains to be effective.

 Once again, with our mild winter and heavy Spring rainfall, it looks like this is going to be another bad year for the West Nile Virus.
 Now is the time to take preventative action against mosquitoes and their larvae.
 Remove all standing water, place Mosquito Dunks in birdbaths and rain barrels.
 Apply organic CedarCide granules or spray before outside events to help repel mosquitoes and other insects.

-As you may have already seen the evidence, the rain also already brought out the fire ants. — apply granule with your broadcast spreader.
-Russell Feed & Supply offers a variety of ant control, including Amdro, Surrender, and Talstar Xtra, to thoroughly treat your lawn.
-We’ve also got Bug Blaster II Turf Insect Control Granules from Hi-Yield.
-Controls ants and other lawn pests.
+As you may have already seen the evidence, the rain also already brought out the fire ants.
+Treat mounds with Amdro or Surrender— apply granule with your broadcast spreader or a Ready to Spray to thoroughly treat your lawn.
 Be sure to treat around the base of your foundation to stop fire ants from intruding INTO your home, too.
 Extinguish and Extinguish Plus are very effective particularly for treating around animals and forage areas.
 Extinguish will not harm good bugs and is safe for use around livestock.
-For organic treatments, treat with Nature’s Guide dry molasses, Nature’s Guide Mound Drench, as well as Orange Oil, Diatomaceous Earth or beneficial nematodes.
+For organic treatments, treat with Nature’s Guide dry molasses as well as Orange Oil, Diatomaceous Earth or beneficial nematodes.

 There is still time to start a vegetable garden; check out our excellent selection of vegetable and herb starter plants as well as non-GMO, heirloom seeds from Botanical Interests.

-This entry was posted on Thursday, April 20th, 2017 at 10:33 am and is filed under Mike's Monthly Garden Newsletter, News & Updates.
+This entry was posted on Sunday, April 24th, 2016 at 10:33 am and is filed under Insect Control, Mike's Monthly Garden Newsletter, News & Updates.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.